johnpark-treeofgrape/i8-exchange/README.md

 - smart contract: encrypted and distributed among nodes.
 Specifically, this guarantees that it will not be lost or changed without your permission

-- Each node with server: Influence down effect is limited (Reliability)
+- Each node with server: effect of down for infraction is limited (Reliability)

 ### 2-1.
 Development technology of DEX (Distributed Exchange)